kibriashuvo/bdp-streaming-analytics/reports/Assignment-3-Design.md

 **Q2:** *Customers will send data through message brokers/messaging systems which become data stream sources.
 Discuss and explain the following aspects for the streaming analytics: (i) should the analytics handle keyed or non-keyed data streams for the customer data, and (ii) which types of delivery guarantees should be suitable.*

-**Answer**
+**Answer:**

 **i.** The streaming analytics that I am implementing here should handle **keyed** data stream.
 Because, the analytics is going to calculate total amount tips of all the taxi rides starting from a particular pickup location.
 In order to calculate this, the data stream must be keyed by the pickup location id **(PULocationID)**, so that the incoming taxi ride events will be partioned by their **(PULocationID)** and the output of the streaming analytics for each of these locations will be calculated parallelly.

 ![Key](images/keyBy.png)
-For example, in the diagram above, I am receiving the taxi ride events from the Kafka source and then passing it through the **keyBy Operator** which eventually allocates them to the **Window Operators**.
-In the diagram the taxi ride events R<sub>1</sub> through R<sub>6</sub> are colored according to their location ID.
+For example, in the diagram above, I am receiving the taxi ride events from the Kafka source and then passing it through the **KeyBy Operator** which eventually allocates them to the **Window Operators**.
+In the diagram the taxi ride events **R<sub>1</sub>** through **R<sub>6</sub>** are colored according to their location ID.
 After passing through the keyBy Operator they are **partitioned** according to their pickup location ID and then they are passed to appropiate window operator.
 Then each of these window operators **materializes** the result of streaming analysis parallelly **when** at proper time (The discussion about timing of window matrialization is discussed in answer of question no. 3).

 **ii.** **At-most-once** delivery guarantee should be suitable for my streaming analytics.
 Because, I don't really want to process a single taxi ride event multiple times and get a **false** high total_tip amount which might mislead the taxi drivers to choose wrong pick-up locations.